 The U.S. gun homicide rate is 25 times that of other high-income countries.

 We need your help.
 We need everyone’s help!

 We encourage you and your family to get involved with educational, enlightening and fun activities happening right now!

-Our Connection table to learn more about how you can learn more and advocate for racial justice in our community and nationally.
+The Social Justice Connection Table to learn more about the issues and how you can advocate for legislation to end gun violence in our state and nation.